 All original appointments and re-employments to full-time and part-time positions shall be tentative and subject to an introductory period.
-For entry-level personnel in the law enforcement department, this period shall be for at least one (1) year from the date of employment and 18 months for all Police Academy Recruits.
+For entry-level personnel in the law enforcement department, this period shall be for6 months after the successful completion of the Field Training Program.
 All other appointments shall be subject to an introductory period of at least six (6) months.